scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 If both headers are present, the Hop-by-Hop Options header MUST come before the End-to-End Options header.

-**Note:** The SCION extension headers are defined and used based on and similar to the IPv6 extensions as specified in Section 4 of {{RFC8200}}.
+The SCION extension headers are defined and used based on and similar to the IPv6 extensions as specified in Section 4 of {{RFC8200}}.
 The SCION Hop-by-Hop Options header and End-to-End Options header resemble the IPv6 Hop-by-Hop Options Header (section 4.3 in the RFC) and Destination Options Header (section 4.6) respectively.

 The SCION Hop-by-Hop Options and End-to-End Options headers are aligned to 4 bytes and have the following format: